AashishVarier/langTrans_py/README.md

 # Machine Translation using HuggingFace and TensorFlow

-This project This is part of blog 'Finding and Using Pretrained Models from HuggingFace'.
+This project is part of blog 'Finding and Using Pretrained Models from HuggingFace'.
 It can be found [here](https://variableduck.com/blog/blog2.html).
 It is to demonstrate running a pre-trained multilingual translation model (`Helsinki-NLP/opus-mt-mul-en`) locally using TensorFlow and HuggingFace's Transformers library.

 ## Model and Task
 - **Task**: Translation